Homeless Action now Part of the Economic Justice Committee! Join us at our first meeting, March 25, 7 – 8:30pm – ONLINE

 - Support major events such as the recent Moms4Housing action at an unoccupied home in west Oakland.
 Be a witness when the Oakland Police Department closes encampments.

 We are excited to form this intergenerational committee at Kehilla to address such a pressing issue in our community.
-If you have interest, time and energy to help us make a difference in homelessness in Oakland please come to an initial gathering on Wednesday, March 25, 7 – 8:30 pm, online.
-This will not be our normal meeting time but will be a chance to get organized.
+If you have interest, time and energy to help us make a difference in homelessness in Oakland please come to our meeting on Tuesday, April 7, 5:30-6:30pm, online.